Skip to content

 Ungaland Interview: Esteban on Oogie, Primal Seeds, and Building a Colorful Prehistoric Action-Adventure

-A colorful prehistoric world, a strange little brute named Oogie, and a combat system built around experimentation give Ungaland its own identity before launch.
+A colorful prehistoric world, a strange little brute named Oogie, and a combat system built around experimentation give UNGALAND! its own identity ahead of release.

 UNGALAND! is one of those upcoming indie games that immediately stands out through its look, but the more interesting part may be what sits underneath that playful style.
 MevStudio’s action-adventure blends platforming, challenge, and a weapon-and-ability system built around Primal Seeds, all wrapped in a prehistoric world that leans into personality rather than grit for grit’s sake.